 The century is the 1900s.
 At the start of the century women did not have the vote and they had no property rights if they were married.
 In effect they were the ‘property’ of their husbands.
 But Yorkshire women were particularly feisty!
-Lots of them started to rebel, specially in the struggle for women to have the vote.
+Lots of them started to rebel, especially in the struggle for women to have the vote.
 But they also became active in trade unions, becoming shop stewards and leading struggles for better pay and working conditions.

-They became doctors, scientists, politicians, actors and business leaders and in all kinds of occupations.
+They became doctors, scientists, politicians, actors and business leaders in all kinds of occupations.
 Yorkshire was fruitful in producing women novelists.
 Community activists arose to fight domestic violence and set up women refuges.
 They organised family planning clinics and mother and baby homes.

 During wartime they took on jobs which previously had been prohibited territory for them.